kriszyp/lmdb-js/README.md

 The `separateFlushed` defaults to whatever `overlappedSync` was set to.
 However, you can explicitly set it.
 If you want to use `overlappingSync`, but have all write operations resolve when the transaction is fully flushed and durable, you can set `separateFlushed` to `false`.
 Alternately, if you want to use differing `overlappingSync` settings, but also have a `flushed` promise, you can set `separateFlushed` to `true`.

-Enabling `overlappingSync` option is generally not recommended on Windows, as Window's disk flushing operation tends to have poor performance characteristics on larger databases (whereas Windows tends to perform well with standard transactions), but YMMV.
-This option may be enabled by default in the future, for non-Windows platforms, this is probably a good setting:
+Enabling `overlappingSync` option is generally not recommended on Windows, as Window's disk flushing operation tends to have very poor performance characteristics on larger databases (whereas Windows tends to perform well with standard transactions).
+This option may be enabled by default in the future, for non-Windows platforms.
+This is probably a good setting:
 ```
 	overlappingSync: os.platform() != 'win32',
 	separateFlushed: true,